 Blush the two-year-old Labrador Retriever mix has many great qualities.
 She is much smaller than the average Lab, and a little fluffier.
 She has bright, inquisitive eyes and ears that perk up when she realizes she gets to come out and play.
 Even though the snow was still pretty deep for her shorter legs, Blush was happy to romp around.

-Blush is friendly with both people and other dogs.
-She will stay close to you as long as you’re petting her, and does well when being introduced to other doggy friends.
+Blush will stay close to you as long as you’re petting her.
 She walks well on a leash and is hopeful that someone will come to the shelter soon and fall in love with her.
 Maybe that someone will be you!
+UPDATED 2019: Blush was diagnosed with diabetes.
+Susie’s Senior Dogs has generously sponsored the cost of her future insulin and monitoring expenses for her future family!
+She gets insulin shots twice a day, which she tolerates quite well and otherwise has a normal, happy doglife!

 Winnie the Pooh (or just Winnie for short) the four-year-old Dachshund mix is as cute and lovable as his namesake.
 Winnie is currently sharing a kennel with Blush, so he too does well with other dogs.
 When Winnie realized he was about to go for a walk, he started doing a little tap-dance because he just couldn’t contain his excitement.